Medication Assisted Treatment (MAT)

 Buprenorphine is a partial opioid agonist.
 This helps the limit the abuse potential and risk of overdose.
 It also blocks the effects of other opioids and has milder withdrawal symptoms with discontinuation or tapered reduction.
 Buprenorphine has been shown to be effective in treating OUD, reduce risk of death, and increase a number of health outcomes.

 About the Program

-The Michigan Opioid Collaborative (MOC) can help Michigan providers who are treating patients with Opioid Use Disorders (OUD’s).
-We provide Consultations with Psychiatrist/Physicians who specialize in the use of Medication Assisted Treatment (MAT) and connecting them with community-based Behavioral Health Consultants (BHC) to provide assistance linking patients to other treatment and community supports and resources.
+The Michigan Opioid Collaborative (MOC) can help Michigan providers who are treating patients with Opioid Use Disorders (OUDs).
+We provide consultations with Psychiatrist and Physicians who specialize in the use of Medication Assisted Treatment (MAT) and connect them with community-based Behavioral Health Consultants (BHCs) to provide assistance linking patients to other treatment, community supports, and resources.

 The MOC is available to:

 - For DEA waivered providers who enroll in the program, MOC can provide same day consultation with a MAT specialty Psychiatrist or Physician who can help you with any questions or concerns as you treat patients with an OUD.
 For enrolled providers who do not have the waiver, a BHC can provide resources and support to help you obtain the Waiver.

 - Provide information and training about MAT and the possible benefits for providers/prescribers in your practice or clinic.